-So you’ve spent the weekend indulging in sticky buns, frozen pizzas, wings, and more.
-You might be tempted to counteract all that bingeing with a day of deprivation, but here’s what: don’t!
-While tabloids may tell you that “detoxing” by sipping cayenne pepper water all day can give you a body like Beyoncé, there are healthier, more practical ways to get back on track after some wreckless calorie spending.
+In desperate need of a post weekend detox?
+So you spent the weekend indulging and drinking – frozen pizzas, wings, sugar and more.
+You might be tempted to counteract all that binging with a day of deprivation, but here’s what: don’t!
+While tabloids may tell you that “detoxing” by sipping cayenne pepper water all day can give you a body like Beyoncé, there are healthier, more practical ways to get back on track after some binge eating and calorie spending.
 (And trust me, we’ve all been there.)
 Here’s our foolproof plan to naturally cleanse your body and get back on track after an indulgent weekend.

-Your Step-By-Step Guide To Resetting Your Body Today
+Your Step-By-Step Guide To Detox After Binge Eating

 1. Drink Water with Lemon Or Apple Cider Vinegar

 First thing’s first: it’s time to go into hydration mode.